rokucommunity/vscode-brightscript-language/README.md

 |`win+right` (or `cmd+right` on mac) | Fwd Button | `extension.brightscript.pressFwdButton` |
 |`win+8` (or `cmd+8` on mac) | Info Button | `extension.brightscript.pressStarButton` |

-You can also press `win+k (or cmd+k on mac)` when the focus in in the Output Console and that will bring up a text input box to send text to the Roku device.

-Example Keybindings for other keys:
+You also have the ability to create keybindings for any other Roku supported key by adding.
+Here's a example entry for `keybindings.json` of how to create a VSCode keyboard shortcut to send the space key to the Roku:
 ```
 {
 	"key": "Space",
 	"command": "extension.brightscript.sendRemoteCommand",
 	"args": "Lit_%20",
 	"when": "panelFocus && !inDebugRepl && !findWidgetVisible"
-},
+}
 ```

 ## Contributing